rstudio/plumber/README.md

 }
 ```

-These annotations allow rapier to make your R functions available as API endpoints.
+These comments allow rapier to make your R functions available as API endpoints.

 ```r
 > library(rapier)